alex8937/alex8937.github.io/_posts/study/2017-04-30-From-Fourier-transform to Characteristic-function.md

 ### Spoiler:

-In next post, we will look into the Law of Large Numbers and Central Limit Theorem from the perspective of characteristic function.
+In next post, we will look into the Law of Large Numbers from the perspective of characteristic function.
 See you next time.